2023 Most Popular Precision Metal Working Undergraduate Certificate Trade Schools in Wisconsin

 Precision Metal Working majors at LTC take out an average of $7,520 in student loans while working on their Undergraduate Certificate.

-Northcentral Technical College landed the #10 spot in the 2023 rankings for the most popular undergraduate certificate precision metal working programs.
-North Central Technical College is a medium-sized public school located in the city of Wausau.
+Northcentral Technical College ranked #10 on this year’s Most Popular Precision Metal Working Undergraduate Certificate Trade Schools in Wisconsin list.
+North Central Technical College is a moderately-sized public school located in the city of Wausau.

 Of the 18 students majoring in precision metal working at North Central Technical College, 83% are male and 17% are female.